 Depending on the clinic, the fee is calculated either per tooth or per the number of time spent on the extraction.
 Thus, other than the surgery itself, there are some pre-surgery and post-surgery expenses that accompany the cost of tooth extraction for dogs.

-As for the costs, Helping Hands Veterinary Clinic based in Virginia offers 2 different packages involving dental care.
+There are low-cost options.
+Helping Hands Veterinary Clinic based in Virginia offers 2 different packages involving dental care.
 If you would want to get your dog’s teeth extracted without using a radiograph, the veterinary clinic has a package for $285.
-The cost already includes cleaning and the cost to pull dog’s teeth.
+The cost already includes cleaning and the cost to pull the dog’s teeth.